Feeling Depressed at 36 Weeks Pregnant? You're Not Alone

 The Specialized Care Difference

 General therapy can be helpful, but perinatal mental health specialists offer something different.
-They understand that your concerns about overcoming tokophobia with therapy aren't just generic anxiety—they're specific fears rooted in the reality of approaching childbirth.
+They understand that your fear of childbirth isn't just generic anxiety β it's rooted in the specific reality of what's coming.
+They understand that your worry about bonding isn't just relationship anxiety β it's a specific concern that emerges from the unique psychology of becoming a parent.

 Managing Expectations About Birth and Beyond